DonutsNL/ticketfilter/README.md

 or

-If you like the plugin assign me some 💫 stars for my stargazer achievement 💪
+Assign me some 💫 stars here and on the plugin page for my stargazer achievements 💪

+Thank you!

 1. WIP : Add configuration page
     - Add check to validate pattern does not exist in ticket templates;